 The paper mill owner family of Serlachius began to collect art over one hundred years ago.
 Gösta Serlachius Art Museum was opened for the public in 1945.
 Nowadays Serlachius Collection comprises thousands of artworks.
 The core of the Serlachius collection are classic pieces from the Golden Age of Finnish art as well as European Master paintings dating back to 16th–19th centuries.
 Paintings representing Impressionism as well as Modernism complement the Serlachius collection.
 During recent years also the collection of contemporary art from Finland and abroad have been acquired selectively.

-object and archival ja collections
+object and archival collections

 Since the beginning of the 21st century, Gösta Serlachius Fine Art Foundation has systematically stored in its collections objects, documents as well as oral history related to the history and the industrial activities of the Serlachius family.
 Moreover, the Fine Arts Foundation is in possession of comprehensive document and photographic archives.
 They were receives as a donation following the acquisition of the head office of the G. A. Serlachius Company in 2000.
 The head office building houses nowadays Serlachius Museum Gustaf.
 Archival collections entail the letter archive of the industrial family, parts of company’s document and drawing archives as well as cultural historical picture archives with focus on local history.
 Picture and film material have donated, among others, K-E. Lindblad, Irma and Aarne Pohjanharju as well as Kunto Ruokolainen.

 Personnel of the Serlachius Museums’ collections department share their expertise and gives further information on the collections material.
 In general, picture requests give rice to a fee according to its use.
-Other collection services are free of charge.

 Information services on the Serlachius collection as well as residency-related enquiries about the collection are handled by Curator Helena Hänninen, firstname.lastname@example.org